Brunette Bombshell Niece Waidhofer Wears Bandana For A Top & Instagram Can’t Deal

 Niece seems to be able to pull off many different styles.
 As The Inquisitr previously reported, the beauty rocked a dominatrix-style look earlier today.

 The stunner has been known to push the limits as to what Instagram will allow.
-She doesn’t seem to mind showing off a bit of skin, and she also seems to know what her one million followers like to see.
+She doesn’t seem to mind showing off a bit of skin, and she also seems to know what her 1 million followers like to see.
 In addition to having an amazing body, she also has a sense of humor that resonates with her fans.

 View this post on Instagram